 Goat Cheese Mashed Potatoes

-- 2 lbs gold potatoes, peeled and quartered Look for "gold," "Yukon gold," "yellow," or "butter" potatoes
+- 2 pounds gold potatoes, peeled and quartered Look for “gold,” “Yukon gold,” “yellow,” or “butter” potatoes

 - 4 ounces goat cheese

 - Drain the potatoes.
-Cut butter into 4 - 5 pieces, and add to the potatoes.
-Add the goat cheese, half the salt, and half the liquid.
+Cut butter into 4 – 5 pieces, and add to the potatoes.
+Add the goat cheese, half the salt, and half the warmed milk.

-- To Make Ahead: This mash reheats well in the microwave, or add to casserole dish, cover, and place in a warm oven (350ºF) for 20-30 minutes.
+- Leftovers / Make Ahead: This mash reheats well in the microwave, or add to casserole dish, cover, and place in a warm oven (350ºF) for 20-30 minutes.
 Store in a sealed container, refrigerate, and use within 3-4 days.
 (I do not recommend freezing these potatoes.)